OpenNebula/docs/source/management_and_operations/storage_management/datastores.rst

 Note the differences in this case:
   * Only the transfer driver (``TM_MAD``) is defined.
-  * In this case there is no overall usage figures.
-The ``ssh`` driver use the local storage are of each Host.
+  * For the datastore of this example, there are no overall usage figures.
+The ``ssh`` driver use the local storage area of each Host.
 To check the available space in a specific host you need to check the host details with ``onehost show`` command.
-Note that this behavior is different for other drivers.
+Note that this behavior may be different for other drivers.
   * Images cannot be registered in System Datastores.

 Basic Configuration